gldog/keep-ours-paths-merge-driver/README.md

 * WARNING 1: The Child branch's version `v3-SN` wins on `M` not using the merge driver!
 * WARNING 2: **Git calls merge drivers only in case of a 3-way-merge.**
-  If no change has been made on the file on Parent, without any further action Git won't call the merge driver, and Parent wins anyway.
+  If no change has been made on the file on Parent, without any further action Git won't call the merge driver, but will fast-forward Child's file to Parent.
+So Child wins, what is not expected using "always-ours" on Parent.
   There are examples for "touch file on dest-branch if unchanged" in tests of [gldog/keep_ours_paths_merge_driver](https://github.com/gldog/keep_ours_paths_merge_driver/blob/master/tests/integration/test_xml.py) and a script